HFMaker/NextCMD/README.md

 ## NextCMD Project

-This is a terminal menu in Python a long time ago that I decided to upload
+This is a terminal menu in Python that I made a long time ago that I decided to upload In fact, this is my very first project

 # What does this project include?

-It includes 6 differents apps made by me.
+It includes 6 different apps made by me.
 Those apps are:

 - A calculator
 - A basic RPG Character Creator
 - An anime player
 - A note manager that uses JSON files
 - A typing game
 - A system information viewer

   ## NOTES

-- This is NOT the orignal version of the project.
+- This is NOT the original version of the project.
 I had to modify the original one due to privacy and copyrigth reasons
 - Right now, most of the apps doesn't have music (I think the only one that has music is the calculator) I'm searching for some copyright-free music to put on my project
 - The code may be trash, but that's why it was my first project EVER